QuEST-Kit/QuEST/README.md

 In the root directory, run a simple 8 qubit example on one node:

 The default compiler is the gnu compiler.
 To change to the intell compiler, edit the COMMON CONFIG section at the beginning of makefile in the root directory.
-Change COMPILER=GCC to COMPILER=ICC.
+Change COMPILER=GNU to COMPILER=INTEL.
 Then run:

 ```
 make clean